Objective Justification (Discrimination Defence?)

 IN THIS SECTION

-In particular, where permissible, you will not be guilty of discrimination in the workplace if you can show that your treatment or action is “a proportionate means of achieving a legitimate aim”.
+In particular, where permissible, an employer would not be guilty of unlawful discrimination in the workplace if they can show that their treatment or action is “a proportionate means of achieving a legitimate aim”.
 When applying this statutory test, this has become known through the courts as objective justification.

 Under the 2010 Act, there are only certain circumstances in which an employer can raise an objective justification defence to excuse discriminatory treatment.
 These are limited to the following three contexts: